Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 Is it legal to check documents?

-They’re hard or impossible to reverse.
-That’s why scammers push them.
+They are difficult or impossible to reverse.
+That is exactly why scammers prefer them.

 What if she refuses simple verification?

-That’s your answer.
-No proper verification → no transfers.
+That is your answer.
+No proper verification means no transfers.

 Your safe next step